Supply & Emission

 The distribution sequence each round:

-- Calculate the current era’s reward:
+- Calculate the nominal era reward:

 reward = initial_reward >> (round / halving_interval) - Cap at remaining supply: